Eddie73COB/Repo_At_Taly/ATS Process - New Hire AD account creation/ATS Process - New Hire AD account creation.md

 To have a Network account only we need to have the new user created on the following path in Active Role Console:

 Network account with Email Account
-ARS path: Quest One ActiveRoles> Configuration > Managed Units> _Trinity > Service Desk > TRN Provision w/ Mailbox > Users
+ARS path: Quest One ActiveRoles> Configuration > Managed Units> _Trinity > Service Desk > TRN Provision w/ Mailbox > Users.

 Network account without Email Account
 ARS path: Quest One ActiveRoles> Configuration > Managed Units> _Trinity > Service Desk > TRN Provision w/o Mailbox > Users.